samunemeth/ProgrammingCBL/README.md

     - Note: Check what kind of cell the piece is moving to.

 > [!NOTE]
-> If we have time, we may also implement special moves
+> If we have time, we may also implement special xxmoves
 > or we may do checking of checks and checkmate.
 >
 > We will not implement any kind of chess solving algorithm.